FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-02-03-using-auth0-in-angular-with-ngrx.md

 }
 ```

-To build that into code we can define an interface in the reducer file we have to create `auth.reducer.ts` in the `store` folder.
+To build that into code we can define an interface in the reducer file we have to create `auth.reducer.ts` in the `store` folder and add our state as an interface.

 ```
 .